Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Introduction

 \item representation quality increases towards the last transformer layers, which undergo the largest change during fine-tuning; and fine-tuning only those layers leads to similar embedding quality. \end{itemize}

-Our findings are noteworthy given that dropout augmentations of SimCSE \citep{gao2021simcse} represent one of the most well-cited SSL approaches in the literature on text embeddings.
-This augmentation strategy has also been adopted as a self-supervised training component in a recent work on transforming generative LLMs into text embedding models \citep{behnamghader2024llmvec}, suggesting that our findings may be relevant for ongoing work.
+Our findings are noteworthy given that dropout augmentations of SimCSE \citep{gao2021simcse} represent one of the most well-known and well-cited SSL approaches in the literature on text embeddings\footnote{At the moment of publication, \citet{gao2021simcse} has 4\,900 citations in Google Scholar, second only after \citet{reimers2019sbert} with 22\,300 citations, in the literature on text/sentence embeddings.}.
+Dropout augmentations are still being used to fine-tune modern models \citep[e.g.][]{behnamghader2024llmvec} and have also been adopted in other fields, e.g. for representation learning of single-cell RNA-sequencing data \citep{yang2022contrastive}.

+We therefore believe that, even though modern text-embedding models are usually relying on supervised fine-tuning, systematically comparing different augmentation approaches for self-supervised fine-tuning can provide valuable insights into which training strategies yield the best text representations.